Philosophy and Purpose

 Because it encourages broad student, faculty, administration, staff, and community participation, the athletics program is grounded in the expectation that intercollegiate athletes at Lander University will emphasize academics first; academic progress of players will be a primary aim of the program.
 Further, student-athletes are expected to meet their academic responsibilities as students progressing toward degree completion; to be positive role models for the institution, both on and off campus; and to strive toward becoming effective, contributing members of society.

 As an integral part of the total education offering at Lander University, the athletics program is under the control of the administration of the institution and the Athletics Committee.
 Standards relating to admissions, academic standing, and academic progress of student-athletes are all subject to, consistent with, and often are even higher than standards exacted by the institution of all other students.

-Lander University Board of Trustees, Approved, June 6, 2006
+Approved by the Lander University Board of Trustees, June 6, 2006

 Reviewed by the lander University Athletics Committee, November 11, 1994